Frequent Asked Questions

 - Enable students to positively and accurately represent their experience as Americans and breakdown stereotypes in their host communities through daily interactions

-- To promote mutual understanding between the United States and YES Abroad countries by providing the opportunity for students to form lasting relationships with their host families and friends
+- Promote mutual understanding between the United States and YES Abroad countries by providing the opportunity for students to form lasting relationships with their host families and friends

-- To develop the necessary skills for students to be leaders in the global community
+- Develop the necessary skills for students to be leaders in the global community

 The YES Abroad program is funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, and is administered by a consortium of organizations led by American Councils for International Education in partnership with AFS-USA, Inc., the American-Mideast Educational and Training Services, Inc. (AMIDEAST), and the International Education and Resource Network (iEARN).